 Minimal permissions, by design

-When you set up PeekStripe, you'll create a Stripe Restricted Key with exactly two permissions: Balance (Read) and Balance transaction source (Read).
-That key can't charge cards, issue refunds, access customer data, or do anything else.
+When you set up PeekStripe, you'll create a Stripe Restricted Key with read-only permissions: Balance and Balance transaction source for the Balance tile.
+To also use the Last Sale tile, add Charges: Read.
+That's it — no write access, no customer data, no refund capability.
 Secret keys (sk_) and publishable keys (pk_) are rejected outright.
-If the restricted key ever leaked — which it won't, because it never leaves your machine — the blast radius is zero.
+The key never leaves your machine.

 Who it's for